 Like so many people, I’ve been glued to the second season of House of Cards, or #HoC on Twitter.
-Aside from NFL games or the occasional Discovery channel documentary, I do not watch much TV and do not subscribe cable television.
+Aside from NFL games or the occasional Discovery channel documentary, I do not watch much TV.

-Yet every now and again there’s a show that sucks me in – House, MD was one – and certainly House of Cards did as well.
+Yet every now and again there’s a show that sucks me in – Lost, House, MD, Spartacus, and now House of Cards as well.
 I justify the mindlessness of watching a show like this with the rowing machine parked in front of the television, which is not a credit to Frank Underwood’s choices in exercise.

 To that end, I’ve leaned towards thinking about the real life effects of the show in terms of winners and losers:

 Politicians.
 Perhaps it’s Kevin Spacey’s unorthodox manner of looking directly at the camera that invites the viewer to cheer on the villain.
 In reality, the affinity for crooked politicians starts and ends with the on-and-off button on a remote control.

 The series merely amplifies the low opinion people already have of politicians and accents the worst of politics.
 For example, according to Gallup polls, public opinion of the U.S. Congress has never been lower and the daily poll of the current Administration shows growing dissatisfaction with job performance.

 This is not to say that all politicians are crooks, but the depiction of politicians back-channeling in this show feeds current notions around politics.